WebDev-Guild/webdev-guild.github.io/journeyman/javascript/flow.md

   - *If you don't have a big JavaScript project that you are working on, you can fork another one, like [Thorium](https://github.com/thorium-sim/thorium), and add type definitions to one of the files that doesn't have them yet.
 Plus, this gives you the chance to contribute to open source code!*
   - Add type definitions to at least 1 file.
   - Make sure Flow validates your code correctly!
-  - Show your file to your mentor to have them pass you off.
+  - Show your file to the `#requirements` Discord channel to show you have passed this requirement off.

 ## Extra Learning